-The safety implications of loading bulk cargoes that may be subject to liquefaction but are, nevertheless, not categorised as such under the International Maritime Solid Bulk Cargoes (IMSBC) Code 2009, have been well publicised.
-Carriage of iron ore fines and nickel ore has been a matter of particular concern.
+The safety implications of loading bulk cargoes that may be subject to liquefaction or dynamic separation under the International Maritime Solid Bulk Cargoes (IMSBC) Code have been well publicised.
+Carriage of iron ore fines, nickel ore and bauxite has been a matter of particular concern.
 In many cases, and sometimes under extreme pressure or intimidation, shipowners and their representatives have been denied the opportunity to sample cargoes for moisture content prior to loading.
 In order to respond to this unsatisfactory situation, the International Group of P&I Clubs initiated a proposal for BIMCO to produce a charter party provision to address the issues.
 BIMCO and the International Group subsequently worked together and have developed an industry standard clause.
-BIMCO recommends the incorporation of the standard clause into time charter parties that allow for the carriage of solid bulk cargoes that may liquefy and in voyage charter parties fixed for such cargoes.
+BIMCO recommends the incorporation of the standard clause into time charter parties that allow for the carriage of solid bulk cargoes that may liquefy or dynamically separate and in voyage charter parties fixed for such cargoes.

 Sub-clause (c) the first paragraph gives owners the right to take cargo samples before loading commences, if requested acting jointly with the charterers, for testing at an independent laboratory nominated by owners.
 The costs and time used are for charterers’ account.
 Difficulties have occurred where a Master or agent has been denied access to cargo stockpiles ostensibly on health and safety grounds.
 The final sentence expressly provides that a Master or representative shall be permitted unrestricted and unimpeded access to cargo for sampling purposes.
 In practice, this may mean that cargo samples are provided from the shippers’ conveyor belt.

-The second paragraph sets out the options, by reference to the Master’s “sole discretion using reasonable judgement”, if he considers that there is any risk, not only due to liquefaction, to the vessel, crew or cargo.
+The second paragraph sets out the options, by reference to the Master’s “sole discretion using reasonable judgement”, if he considers that there is any risk, not only due to liquefaction, or dynamic separation, if applicable, to the vessel, crew or cargo.
 In such circumstances he may refuse to accept or load cargo or sail and may call for replacement cargo.